 Share your creativity this SAAM!
 Submit artwork, poetry, or photography that expresses your support of survivors or your thoughts about prevention.
 If you would like to participate, please share your creations with us by emailing them to [email protected], with "SAAM Gallery" in the subject line.
 We accept submissions throughout the year to share in our SAAM Gallery!

 A note to school administrators regarding Title IX:

 Please remember that even during this unprecedented health crisis, your students are entitled to prompt and equitable resolutions of their sexual misconduct complaints.
 Reports, investigations, and adjudications can be done remotely, and Covid-19 is not an excuse to put cases on hold.
 If you have questions about your institution’s legal obligations under Title IX or the Maryland Education Article during distance learning, please reach out to MCASA for expert advice by calling 301-565-2277 or emailing [email protected].

-Consider helping us support survivors during SAAM.
-Make a donation here.
+MCASA's Mission Matters.
+To help us support survivors during SAAM, you can make a donation here.